An easy yet deliciously spicy egg recipe, this Kerala style Egg Roast is a popular dish for breakfasts, lunches and dinners alike.

-- In a heavy bottomed pan, heat the coconut oil.
+- While the eggs are cooking, heat the coconut oil in a saute pan.
 Add the mustard seeds and let them splutter.
 Throw in the curry leaves.

-- Now add the onions and saute for a couple of minutes.
+- Now add the onions and saute over medium heat till they soften and almost get caramelized.
+This will take about 8-10 mins.
 Add the ginger garlic paste and mix well.

 - Add the tomatoes and cook till they are soft.

 - Add the turmeric powder, cayenne pepper and the green chillies and saute for a couple of minutes